philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 Pandas [method chaining](https://tomaugspurger.github.io/method-chaining) uses a similar workflow.
 I'm so used to using `dplyr` now, the first thing I look up before doing a data analysis project on tabular data in Python is the corresponding methods in `pandas` for the `dplyr` verbs.
 While I'm less familiar with the pandas methods, using them in conjunction with method chaining make for much more readable code, and using them is a priority for me if I'm doing extensive analysis in pandas.

+I'm not sure if pipes are easy to teach for most audiences given my limited experience, but they are critical to teaching in the tidyverse imo.

 ## Consistent design

 tidyverse functions have generally consistent design.
 For learners, this generally means learning a few functions allows you to reuse that knowledge with other functions with relative ease. tidyverse functions and packages offer consistent arguments across functions and packages, e.g. `readr`, `readxl`.

 The biggest common denominator across the tidyverse is the data-first paradigm.
 An example how this helps is how it may be easier to teach functional programming in `purrr` compared to base R, since the multivariate versions of the `apply` functions contain the data within the ellipsis argument, which is the *last* argument, versus with `lapply()`/`sapply()` where the data is the *first* argument.

 The `tidyverse` is designed as a grammar, or perhaps a way to speak about the operations you're running. `dplyr` is the tidyverse's grammar for manipulating tabular data encapsulated in 6 verbs and their variants, whereas `ggplot2` is the tidyverse's grammar for constructing charts.